iredmail/docs/en_US/installation/0-setup.dns.md

 If your ISP or domain name registrar is providing the DNS service, you can request them to set one up for you.
-If you manage your own DNS servers then you need to create the autoconfig/autodiscover records in your DNS zone yourself.
+If you manage your own DNS servers then you need to create the autoconfig/autodiscover record(s) in your DNS zone yourself.

 Sample autoconfig/autodiscover record: